LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-angular.md

-# QC Qeustions on Angular
+# QC Questions on Angular
  - What is Angular?
    - Typescript based single page application UI framework, developed by Google, used to create dynamic web applications.
  - What are some differences between Angular and AngularJS?